bacalhau-project/bacalhau/docs/all-flags.md

-      --dry-run                        Do not submit the job, but instead print out what will be submitted --engine string                  What executor engine to use to run the job (default "docker") -e, --env strings                    The environment variables to supply to the job (e.g. --env FOO=bar --env BAR=baz) -g, --gettimeout int                 Timeout for getting the results of a job in --wait (default 10) --gpu string                     Job GPU requirement (e.g. 1, 2, 8).
+      --dry-run                        Do not submit the job, but instead print out what will be submitted --engine string                  What executor engine to use to run the job (default "docker") -e, --env strings                    The environment variables to supply to the job (e.g. --env FOO=bar --env BAR=baz) -id, --id-only                       Output the job ID.
+Used to pipe the output of the command into another command.
+  -g, --gettimeout int                 Timeout for getting the results of a job in --wait (default 10)
+      --gpu string                     Job GPU requirement (e.g. 1, 2, 8).
   -h, --help                           help for run